KiaKiaKiaKiaKia/weatherDashboard/README.md

 # Overview
-Weather dashboard CLI program to learn API's.
-Still in progress.
+Weather dashboard CLI program to learn API's using weatherAPI.

 # What I have learnt:
 - calling an API